‘How about this guy? Half Vulcan…medical assistant…was assigned to give injections to the Klingon spy.’

 ‘Do what you must, Captain.
 And so will I.’

 She wanders off onto the Bridge, ignoring the crew, and heads into the turbo-lift.
 The doors close.

 ‘Like a Tholian with a 2 year old simpleton.’

 ‘Please restate destination.’

-Picard gets off shift and heads down to his quarters, but for whatever reason he can’t sit still and think so he goes for a walk.
-Some crew members pass him, muttering about Simon Tarses and Vulcan spies, so he ducks into a Jeffries Tube and sits down with his back against a panel he neither likes nor understands.
+Picard gets off shift and heads down to his quarters, but for whatever reason he can’t sit still and meditate so he goes for a walk.
+Some crew members pass by, muttering about Simon Tarses and Vulcan spies, so he ducks into a Jeffries Tube and sits down with his back against a panel he neither likes nor understands.

 In his head he’s sure he’s right.